dotnet/corefxlab/docs/specs/nativesized.md

 # Native-Sized Number Types

 ## Summary
 The .NET platform has two native size  primitive types: IntPtr and UIntPtr.
 These types were designed specifically for representing pointers, and so they have subtly different semantics than integer types (e.g. Int32).
-In particular, the types differ from integers in their approach to conversions (checked vs unchecked), arithmetic operations, and globalization support for text operations (e.g. ToString).
+In particular, the types differ from integers in their approach to Conversions (checked vs unchecked), arithmetic operations, and globalization support for text operations (e.g. ToString).

 Yet there are many scenarios where developers need native-sized integer and floating point types with the same semantics as the existing fixed-size integer and floating point types.

 We have considered adopting IntPtr and UIntPtr for these scenarios, but we decided against it because of compatibility reasons (it would require changing behavior of UIntPtr and IntPtr).
 We decided that separate types for integer and pointer scenarios is the best approach at this point.

 Moreover, many OSX/iOS APIs, especially in the graphics space, use native floating point type CGFloat.
 Currently, there is not even a remotely reasonable way to interop with CGFloat APIs from the .NET platform.

 ## Scenarios

 ### Interop

 There are cases where native OS APIs are defined in terms of the natural size of the platform.
-Mono uses a poor man's approach to solve this problem:
-it introduced structures System.nint, System.nuint and System.nfloat that get converted to corresponding integer types by the runtime.
+Mono uses a poor man's approach to solve this problem by introducing structures System.nint, System.nuint and System.nfloat that get converted to corresponding integer types by the runtime.

-Interop with a broad variety of programming environments is an important scenario for us, and so we should have a first class support for these native-sized number types.
+Interop with a broad variety of programming environments is an important scenario for us.
+We should have a first class support for these native-sized number types.

 ### Performance

 There are performance sensitive scenarios where programs want to process memory buffers in native integer chunks.
 IntPtr, not being a real integer, makes such processing often tedious and error prone.

 ### Representing Sizes

 System.Runtime.InteropServices.AllocHGlobal(IntPtr) has IntPtr argument, even though it has nothing to do with pointers.
 It should have been nint instead.

 ## Requirements

 1. [Pri 1] Provide native size signed and unsigned integer types
 2. [Pri 1] Provide native size floating point type
 3. [Pri 1] Semantics and APIs of these types match corresponding integer and floating point types
-4. [Pri 1] Support down-level platforms (e.g. .NET 4.5) via nuget adaptive package
+4. [Pri 1] Support down-level platforms (e.g. .NET 4.5) via NuGet adaptive
+package
 5. [Pri 1] P/Invoke support
 6. [Pri 1] Language support for checked operations
 7. [Pri 2] Codegen on par with integers